Digital Research Storytelling Workshop

 Our Goal

-Our goal with our Digital Research Storytelling Workshop Program is to increase the impact and relevance of researchers’ critical scholarship beyond scholarly domains and to move the needle on social justice issues.
+Our goal with the Digital Research Storytelling Workshop Program is to increase the impact and relevance of researchers’ critical scholarship beyond scholarly domains and to move the needle on social justice issues.
 Digital Research Stories have the power to challenge epistemic ignorance and compel new understanding of power and in/equity on an affective level that sticks.
 Ideally, digital research stories move viewers to action.
 By connecting storytelling with social change in a collaborative research creation environment, digital research storytelling is an important practice of publicly engaged scholarship and a powerful method of creative knowledge mobilization.

 What to Expect